EDVTAZ/BProtoHW/spec/spec.md

 The users communicate with each other through the server.
 Users can communicate with each other via channels: when a user sends a message to a channel, each user that is part of that channel will receive that message through the server.

+## Server

+Each time a client wants to send a message, it is sent to the server.
+The server's main message handler determines the message type, and acts accordingly: after performing some basic checks, broadcasting the message to all parties that need to receive it (i.e. the users that are part of the channel in question), and making a persistent copy of it, so offline users can later receive it.

+## User

+A user is identified by a unique user ID.
+Every user has a signing and an encryption key, and the public parts of these keys are pre-shared with each user, so it is known to each participant what user IDs belong to what public keys.
+Messages received by the user are stored locally.
+The private keys of the user are stored in persistent storage, encrypted with a secret password.

+## Channel

+A channel is identified by its channel ID.
+A channel holds the following information:
+* IDs of users that are part of the channel
+* For each user in the channel, the channel key (symmetric key), encrypted with her public encryption key
+* The messages that have been sent in the channel, encrypted with the channel key

 **Server architecture diagram**
 ```
 +--------+          +------------------------+